jedrok/MT5MonteCarlo/README.md

 ## Features

 - **Upload MT5 backtest Excel report (.xlsx)**
-  The app automatically extracts all trades from the file and any other necessary data.
+  The app automatically extracts all trade data from the file and any other necessary data.

 - **Monte Carlo Simulation Engine**
   Currently supports: